HTTPArchive/almanac.httparchive.org/src/content/en/2019/javascript.md

 <script nomodule src="fallback.js"></script>
 ```

 When used together, browsers that support modules will completely ignore any scripts containing the `nomodule` attribute.
 On the other hand, browsers that do not yet support modules will not download any scripts with `type="module"`.
 Since they do not recognize `nomodule` either, they will download scripts with the attribute normally.
-Using this approach can allow developers to [send modern code to modern browsers for faster page loads](https://web.dev/serve-modern-code-to-modern-browsers/).
+Using this approach can allow developers to <a hreflang="en" href="https://web.dev/serve-modern-code-to-modern-browsers/">send modern code to modern browsers for faster page loads</a>.
 So, how many sites use `nomodule` for scripts on their page?

 {{ figure_markup(
   image="fig14.png",